GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 | Vaccination intent | *pharmacy, pfizer, vaccine appointment, appointment, pharmacies, moderna, dose, appointments, pfizer vaccine, cvs, walgreens, second dose, vaccine appointments, cvs pharmacy, doses, shot, cvs covid, walgreens pharmacy, vaccine eligibility, moderna vaccine* |
 | Safety and side effects | *side effects, side effect, symptoms, fever, second dose, allergic reaction, moderna injection, pfizer, reactions, reaction, pfizer vaccine, pain, health, shot, pharmacy, allergic reactions, adverse effects, adverse reactions* |

 #### Training our classifiers

-We trained the model in a supervised manner using a sample of all the English search queries made in the US from a period in 2021.
+We trained the model in a supervised manner using a sample of the English search queries made in the US during February–May 2021.
 We labeled the training data using a set of simple rules.

 To develop the rules, we started by sampling a set of top queries that are associated with web pages about Covid-19 vaccines, Covid-19, or any vaccines.
 We manually marked each sample query as positive or negative against the three categories.
 For each category, we created rules from terms, phrases, and entities associated with the positive queries and rarely associated with the negative queries.
 For example, for the *COVID-19 Vaccination* category we require "vaccine" and “covid” to be among the top most relevant terms.
 Finally we used these rules to automatically label the rest of the training data.